 Press Release Highlights

-Vancouver, British Columbia--(Newsfile Corp. - March 11, 2020) - Blackrock Gold Corp.
-(TSXV: BRC) (the "Company") is pleased to report final assay results and geologic interpretation on its 100% controlled Silver Cloud project located on the Northern Nevada Rift in Elko County, Nevada.
+Vancouver, British Columbia--(Newsfile Corp. - April 1, 2020) - Blackrock Gold Corp.
+(TSXV: BRC) (the "Company") commenced its 2020 Exploration Program in March and has completed the deepest drillhole (678 metres), SBC20-006, at the Northwest Canyon target on its 100% controlled Silver Cloud project located on the Northern Nevada Rift in Elko County, Nevada.

-Table 2: Final Gold Assay Results For 2019 Silver Cloud Core Drilling Program (0.2 g/t gold cut off)
+Table 2: Selected Gold Assay Results for Northwest Canyon (0.2 g/t gold cut off) - Previously Announced

 *True thickness unknown

 SBC20-006 confirmed the volcanic units at Northwest Canyon are thicker and more complex than the volcanic lithologies encountered at the Silver Cloud mine.
 SBC20-006 drilled through a thick sequence of basaltic andesite flows and tuffs along with basaltic flows.
 The dense mafic flows and tuffs explain the higher gravity readings (magenta, red and orange colours) on the western half of the Silver Cloud project.
 SBC20-006 did not encountered the Paleozoic basement.